blankstorm/api/readme.md

 # Blankstorm API

-This is the client-side library for Blankstorm's REST API.
+This is the code for Blankstorm's REST API.

+# @blankstorm/api

+This is the client-side library.
 It provides typings and convience functions.

 # Usage